 - Allow multi-user to access the IP camera using a different device

 - It’s easy to export and save video, image, and voice recording into the email.

 - You can enable the IP camera for smart tracking, a motion alarm, and other sensors.

 - It’s easy to install, there’s a lot of Do-it-yourself video on the internet, provided by the manufacturer and supplier.

-This device is the combination of IP and analog camera.
-The advantage of HVR is when you are already using DVR and you want to update the system.
+This device is a combination of IP and analog cameras.
+The advantage of HVR is when you are already using DVR, and you want to update it.

-The HVR is compatible with analog and IP camera.
+The HVR is compatible with analog and IP cameras.
 This device will help to reduce the cost compared to replacing the whole system for NVR.

-When buying a security camera we need to be aware of the quality.
-What is the used of an unrecognizable image?
-It’s a waste of money and we compromise the safety of our loved one.
+When buying a security camera, we need to be aware of the quality.
+What is the use of an unrecognizable image?
+It’s a waste of money, and we compromise the safety of our loved one.

 Also, we need to be careful about setting the program.
 It will help to prevent a false alarm.
 Sometimes our sensors are linked to the police station, it will cost their effort for nothing, and we get a fine.

 Most of all, we need to avoid investing in obsolete technology.
 It will cost us money for the sooner replacement.